This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 In John 8:42, He said, “I proceeded forth and came from God; neither came I of myself.”
 This declaration remains a parable for most preachers.

 - The interpretation is clarified later in the same chapter with five powerful words: “Before Abraham was, I AM.”
-Existing eternally as Yahweh, He manifest Himself in the flesh; this represents one God revealed in one person (John 14:7-9, 2 Corinthians 4:4, Colossians 1:15, and Hebrews 1:1-4).
+Existing eternally as Yahweh, He manifest Himself in the flesh; this represents one God revealed in one person (Exodus 3:13-15, John 14:7-9, 2 Corinthians 4:4, Colossians 1:15, and Hebrews 1:1-4).

 In John 14:6, He presents another significant parable regarding His true identity: “I am the way, the truth, and the life; no man cometh unto the Father, but by me.”